Geometry unites synchrony, chimeras, and waves in nonlinear oscillator networks

 Following recent work \cite{muller2021algebraic}, we can use a complex-valued, algebraic approach to the Kuramoto model.
 Starting with Eq. (\ref{eq:main_kuramoto}), we can change to a rotating coordinate frame \cite{strogatz1988collective} and set $\omega = 0$ without loss of generality.
 By subtracting an additional imaginary component in the interaction term,

-we arrive at a complex-valued system (where $\theta_i \in \mathbb{C}$) that provides an algebraic approach to the dynamics of the original nonlinear KM.
+we arrive at a complex-valued system in a new variable $\psi_i \in \mathbb{C}$ that provides an analytical, algebraic approach to the dynamics of the original nonlinear KM.
+Specifically, while the addition of the imaginary component results in a modified system, using the analytical solution of Eq.~(\ref{eq:analytical_KM}) (detailed below) to propagate across multiple time windows produces trajectories that match those in the original KM for long timescales (Supplementary Figs. S1, S2, and S3).
 It is important to note that this specific form of the additional imaginary component is necessary (cf.~Supplemental Materials, Sec.~I.B).

-Starting with Eq. (\ref{eq:analytical_KM}), we can now multiply by $\i$ and use Euler's formula to obtain (cf.~Supplement Sec.
+We now show that Eq.~(\ref{eq:analytical_KM}) has a closed-form, analytical solution.
+To do this, we can now multiply by $\i$ and use Euler's formula to obtain (cf.~Supplement Sec.
 I B):

-Letting $x_i = e^{\i \theta_i}$, we can write:
+Letting $x_i = e^{\i \psi_i}$, we can write:

 which has the general solution:

 where $\vec{x}=(x_1, \cdots, x_N)$ and